-WCS-Western Canadian Select crude oil, a medium to heavy, sour crude oil, characterized by an American Petroleum Institute gravity ("API gravity") of between 20 and 22 degrees and a sulfur content of approximately 3.3 weight percent.
+WCS - Western Canadian Select crude oil, a medium to heavy, sour crude oil, characterized by an API gravity of between 20 and 22 degrees and a sulfur content of approximately 3.3 weight percent.

-WEC-Gary-Williams Energy Corporation, subsequently converted to Gary-Williams Energy Company, LLC and now known as Wynnewood Energy Company, LLC.
+WEC - Gary-Williams Energy Corporation, subsequently converted to Gary-Williams Energy Company, LLC and now known as Wynnewood Energy Company, LLC.

-WRC-Wynnewood, Refining Company, LLC, the owner of the 70,000 bpd Wynnewood, Oklahoma refinery and related assets.
+WRC - Wynnewood Refining Company, LLC, the owner of the Wynnewood, Oklahoma refinery and related assets with a rated capacity of 70,000 bpcd.

-WTI-West Texas Intermediate crude oil, a light, sweet crude oil, characterized by an API gravity, between 39 and 41 degrees and a sulfur content of approximately 0.4 weight percent that is used as a benchmark for other crude oils.
+WTI - West Texas Intermediate crude oil, a light, sweet crude oil, characterized by an API gravity between 39 and 41 degrees and a sulfur content of approximately 0.4 weight percent that is used as a benchmark for other crude oils.

-WTS-West Texas Sour crude oil, a relatively light, sour crude oil characterized by an API gravity of between 30 and 32 degrees and a sulfur content of approximately 2.0 weight percent.
+WTS - West Texas Sour crude oil, a relatively light, sour crude oil characterized by an API gravity of between 30 and 32 degrees and a sulfur content of approximately 2.0 weight percent.

-Wynnewood Acquisition-The acquisition by the Company of all the outstanding shares of WEC and its subsidiaries, which owned the 70,000 bpd Wynnewood, Oklahoma refinery and 2.0 million barrels of storage tanks, on December 15, 2011.
-As of January 2013, WRC is a wholly-owned subsidiary of CVR Refining, LLC.
+Wynnewood Acquisition - The acquisition by the Company of all the outstanding shares of WEC and its subsidiaries, which owned the Wynnewood, Oklahoma refinery with a rated capacity of 70,000 bpcd and 2.0 million barrels of storage tanks, on December 15, 2011.
+As of January 2013, WRC became a wholly-owned subsidiary of CVR Refining, LLC.
 It was previously a wholly-owned subsidiary of WEC.

-yield-The percentage of refined products that is produced from crude oil and other feedstocks.
+yield - The percentage of refined products that is produced from crude oil and other feedstocks.